Motown 25: Yesterday, Today, Forever

-Motown 25: Yesterday, Today, Forever is a 1983 television special, produced by Suzanne de Passe for Motown (founded in January 1959), to commemorate its 25th anniversary.
-Overall, Motown Records was not just a record label; this being said Motown was a direct impact of Detroit, Michigan history.
-"It's a cultural movement that brought together people from all walks of life through its unique sound and compelling narratives".
-The program was taped before a live audience at the Pasadena Civic Auditorium in Pasadena, California on March 25, 1983, and broadcast on NBC on May 16.
-Among its highlights were Michael Jackson's performance of "Billie Jean" (which popularized the moonwalk and was also the only non-Motown song performed on Motown 25), Smokey Robinson's reunion with the Miracles, a Temptations / Four Tops "battle of the bands", Marvin Gaye's inspired speech about black music history and his memorable performance of "What's Going On", a Jackson 5 reunion, and an abbreviated reunion of Diana Ross & the Supremes, who performed their final #1 hit, "Someday We'll Be Together" from 1969.
+Motown 25: Yesterday, Today, Forever was a 1983 television special which commemorated the 25th anniversary of Motown Records.
+Produced by Motown executive Suzanne de Passe, the program was taped before a live audience at the Pasadena Civic Auditorium in Pasadena, California, on March 25, 1983, and broadcast on NBC on May 16.
+Among its highlights were Michael Jackson's performance of "Billie Jean" (which popularized the moonwalk and was also the only non-Motown song performed on Motown 25), Smokey Robinson's reunion with the Miracles, a Temptations/Four Tops "battle of the bands", Marvin Gaye's inspired speech about black music history and his memorable performance of "What's Going On", a Jackson 5 reunion, and an abbreviated reunion of Diana Ross & the Supremes, who performed their final #1 hit, "Someday We'll Be Together" from 1969.
 The show was written by Buz Kohan, Ruth Robinson, and de Passe.
 The broadcast was watched by over 47 million viewers.